 Holding and maintaining a security clearance is an important requirement for military personnel, government contractors, and federal employees who rely on their security clearance to support customers on military bases or through government products and services.
 The number of individuals needing a security clearance has increased dramatically in the last 20 years as government projects have grown and the military has moved to privatize some of its work force.
 In many cases, losing a security clearance can cost an individual both their job and their ability to work at a company or in an industry.

-At Berry Law, a Veteran owned and operated law firm, we understand the importance of having the security clearance you need.
-Whether you are applying for a security clearance, fighting a revocation, or need help appealing a denial, Berry Law’s team of security clearance lawyers can help you in all stages of the clearance process.
+At Berry Law: Criminal Defense and Personal Injury Lawyers, a Veteran owned and operated law firm, we understand the importance of having the security clearance you need.
+Whether you are applying for a security clearance, fighting a revocation, or need help appealing a denial, Berry Law: Criminal Defense and Personal Injury Lawyers’s team of security clearance lawyers can help you in all stages of the clearance process.

 Contact us online today to schedule your free, confidential consultation with a Lincoln and Omaha security clearance lawyer.

 The time it takes to gain a security clearance varies, generally ranging from 30 days to one year.
 Previously holding an expired security clearance does not speed up the application process, as a new investigation will have to be done.
 To speed up the application process, you need to ensure that the information on the application is correct and everything is filled in, especially Zip Codes, as these can delay an investigation by days or even weeks.
 There are three phases to the clearance application process: application, investigation, and adjudication.
 Most delays happen during the investigation phase, such as missing information or the applicant not being available for an interview, which is one of the most important steps in the process.
 The DoD grants security clearances by assessing many different Adjudication Guidelines.
 The 13

 - Foreign Influence